 A book I am reading notes that the idea of being "modern" originated in the Middle Ages.
 It is odd to think of flagellating monks and Canterbury pilgrims regarding themselves as modern.
 Even odder to think how, like them, we moderns will one day seem medieval.
 In a few hundred years, today's books will appear silly with their solemn talk of the modern world.
 A book about recent trends in capitalism will sound as contemporary as a book about recent trends in feudalism.
 "The War on Terrorism" will have the ring of "the War of the Roses."
 Solar energy will be as cutting edge as firewood.

-During campaign seasons, like many people, I tire of the candidates' attack ads and mutual rummaging through one another's past sins.
+During campaign seasons, I tire of the candidates' attack ads and mutual rummaging through one another's past sins.
 Such faultfinding, most of it false or exaggerated, seems not only mean-spirited but also petty and immature, like children too eager to tattle.
-One expects rudeness from taxi drivers or football fans, but it seems incongruous coming from men and women seeking the highest offices of government.
-Do we call ourselves a civilized country, and are these bickering barbarians to be our leaders?
-But then I remember the old days, when would-be kings, backed by armies instead of campaign teams, rode out to bloody battles, took their rival's children captive, and cut off each other's heads to gain the crown.
-From murder and kidnap, to mere lying and slandering.
+One expects rudeness from taxi drivers or football fans, but not from men and women seeking the highest offices of government.
+Are these self-promoting finger-pointers to be the leaders of nations?
+But then I remember the old days, when would-be kings, backed by armies instead of campaign teams, rode out to bloody battles, took their rival's children captive, and cut off each other's head to gain the crown.
+From murder and kidnap, to mere lies and slander.
 Civilization is making progress.

 Mr. Stanley’s Aphorisms and Paradoxes are outstanding examples of the long-form aphorism... inevitably studded with discrete individual aphorisms that could easily stand on their own.